yamin-shihab/study-notes/grade_7/english_language_arts.md

 ## Reading Strategies

 * When reading, you should ask questions to yourself about the text.
 (Does the text make sense?
-What is happening?
+What's happening?
 Am I confused?
 What does this word mean?
 Should I speed up or slow down?
 Do I need to reread this?
 I know I understand this because...)
 * Skimming means your eyes are quickly looking over the page in motions to see how many paragraphs there are, looking for bold/underlined/italicized words, and visuals/headers.
 This lets you preview and get acquainted with the text.
 * Scanning means your eyes are searching for particular information on the page and are moving until they find something you're looking for.
 * You should sometimes ask yourself what the text is mainly about.